 Duga Nota (The Long Note) is a radio show aired every fourth Saturday from 10 to 12 PM at the Yammat.fm radio station in Zagreb, Croatia.
-The show is actually a musical rendition of the manuscript for the book Duga Nota (The Long Note) I’ve written during 2018 and 2019, to be published in 2021.
+The show is actually a musical rendition of the manuscript for the book Duga Nota (The Long Note) I’ve written in 2018 and 2019, to be published in 2021.
 Every episode is a loose interpretation of the content of a single chapter in the book.

-Below are the links to all of the Duga nota episodes aired at the Yammat.fm radio thus far.
+Below are the links to all of the Duga nota episodes aired on the Yammat.fm radio thus far.
 Yammat.fm uploads the shows to their channel at the MixCloud platform where they are directly searchable under its name (Duga Nota) or by my own name (Mladen Vukmir DUGA NOTA).
 Duga Nota project is easiest to reach via its dedicated web page where all relevant links can be found.
 Other information regarding the project (either the book or the radio show) can be found on the FB page Duga Nota.
 I also post the playlists for each of the episodes as text in the comments to its MixCloud uploads.

 I will be adding the links here below as the shows are made available by the radio station.
 I will be accompanying each link below with a link to the Apple music playlist I create in the preparations for each episode.
 For some of the shows, there will be significantly more tracks in the playlist than aired so you can explore and enjoy more music.
 Those bonus tracks are the songs I have considered in preparing the shows, but could not be squeezed into the two-hour format.